 Once a healthcare organization realizes the extent of their security and mitigation needs, however, they discover that it’s possible to both improve security and streamline business operations by outsourcing to a Managed Security Service Provider (MSSP).
 If the MSSP offers HIPAA cloud hosting (as HIPAA Vault does), capital equipment costs and IT expenditures (typically used for servers and software, onsite data centers, maintenance, etc.) can be reduced, and replaced with a more secure, efficient, and optimized environment.
 This is how an experienced MSSP – particularly one with HIPAA security expertise for healthcare – can actually play a partnering role going forward, once they are deemed essential to patient care.

-An experienced Managed Security Service Provider (MSSP) – particularly one who has HIPAA expertise for healthcare – can actually play a partnering role in shaping a strong security plan, once they are deemed essential to patient care.
+An experienced Managed Security Service Provider (MSSP) – particularly one who has HIPAA expertise for healthcare – can actually play a partnering role in shaping a strong security plan, once it is deemed essential to patient care.

 Some MSSPs – like HIPAA Vault – also offer staff training programs for cybersecurity awareness.
 Today’s organizations will routinely see phishing attacks, internal lapses in workstation security, USB attacks, and more.
 Since human errors and internal actors represent a large percentage of breaches (59%), finding an MSSP who can help provide staff training programs can be a great asset for a strong defense.